Cruz’s walk-off single lifts Twins past Pirates 5-4

 Pirates: RHP Michael Feliz was moved from the 10-day injured list to the 45-day injured list, with a strained forearm and elbow.
 RHP Yacksel Rios was added to the roster to fill Feliz’s bullpen spot.
 The Pirates have seven pitchers currently on their injured lists.

-Twins: 3B Josh Donaldson (calf tightness) missed his third straight game. … RHP Jake Odorizzi (upper back tightness) threw a bullpen and could come off the injured list to join the rotation by this weekend, Baldelli said. … LHP Rich Hill (shoulder fatigue), limited to one start so far, was placed on the injured list after the game.
+Twins: 3B Josh Donaldson (calf tightness) missed his third straight game. … RHP Jake Odorizzi (upper back tightness) could come off the injured list to join the rotation by this weekend, Baldelli said. … LHP Rich Hill (shoulder fatigue), limited to one start so far, was placed on the injured list after the game.

 UP NEXT